Rock House: An Ahmedabad Retreat Where Nature and Concrete Coexist in Harmony

 There is the modesty of articulation, which is rich with consideration for the environment, as well as the consciousness that a weekend home should offer you an experience that is fundamentally different from a routine one.

-Natural and raw materials were the primary medium through which this guiding principle was articulated.
-In addition to the organic envelope, the building features water bodies and is surrounded by local species of insect repellent plants - thus developing its own micro-ecosystem.
-The programme and planning were also driven by this objective for communing with nature.
+The idea was to use natural and raw materials majorly, in order to create this project.
+In addition to the natural surroundings, the building also boasts of little water bodies which have local species of insect repellent plants covering the pond.
+Blending with nature was the thought behind planning this space.
 The team minimized the built-form - which was designed as a shelter for essential activities so that most of the day was spent outside.

 Going Green